intel-lab-lkp/linux/Documentation/scsi/scsi_mid_low_api.rst

   - proc_info - supports /proc/scsi/{driver_name}/{host_no}
   - queuecommand - queue scsi command, invoke 'done' on completion
   - sdev_init - prior to any commands being sent to a new device
-  - slave_configure - driver fine tuning for given device after attach
+  - sdev_configure - driver fine tuning for given device after attach
   - sdev_destroy - given device is about to be shut down